frangrit/frangrit.github.io/projects.md

 - **With:** Dan O. Williams, creative direction and visual design
 - **When:** 2015

-## 📜 Accessible discovery of Nuremberg artifacts
+## 📜 Content strategy for artifact discovery

 [LIL](https://lil.law.harvard.edu/)’s [Nuremberg Project](http://nuremberg.law.harvard.edu/) is an initiative to provide open access to the Library’s complete set of Nuremberg documents and information about the trials.
 The goal of this project was to represent the full spectrum of the collection — over a million pages — and relate the transcripts and documents in an engaging, accessible way for both scholars the public.
 The prototype I created provides better transcript and document navigation and a simplified, robust search.
 It grants users access to documents in a coherent way, with a model for location and discovery, and showcases the collection — its extent, scope, and importance to world heritage.
 It is also meant to attract donations for its further development.